 - Step 2.
 Go to the National Health Fund (NFZ – Narodowy Fundusz Zdrowia) at (Chałubińskiego 8, 00-613 Warszawa) in the main hall where you can sign the ageement with the NFZ

 The form can be printed and delivered in person, or sent by post to the branch or the Polish Social Insurance Institution (ZUS) inspectorate in the competent district.
-The cost of the insurance of international students who are not citizens of EU is around 11 EUR (c.
+The cost of the insurance of international students who are not citizens of EU is around 11 EUR per month (c.
 55,80 PLN).

 Dormitory no 1 “Muchomorek” => Ochota City Hall at Grójecka 17a, 02-021 Warsaw